General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - In what decade was pop icon Madonna born?

-- Which two nation singers famously sang collectively on 1983 track Islands within the Stream?
+- Which two nation singers famously sang collectively on 1983 tune Islands within the Stream?

 Answers